ethersphere/swarm-guide/contents/up-and-download.rst

 You can upload to a remote Swarm node using the ``--bzzapi`` flag.
 For example, you can use one of the public gateways as a proxy, in which case you can upload to swarm without even running a node.

-.. note:: This treat is likely to disappear or be seriously restricted in the future.
-It currently also accepts limited file sizes.

 .. code-block:: none

     go-swarm --bzzapi https://swarm-gateways.net up /path/to/file/or/directory

+.. note:: This gateway currently only accepts uploads of limited size.
+In future, the ability to upload to this gateways is likely to disappear entirely.